surniaulula/wpsso-wp-sitemaps/readme.txt

 **Includes Images and Videos:**

 Optionally include images and videos in the WordPress sitemaps XML.
 Note that video information requires the WPSSO Core Premium plugin for video details.

+**Includes Post Type Archives:**

+Include missing post type archive pages in WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).

 **Select Post Types and Taxonomies:**